 - Keep your mattress dry.
 You should protect it from water and other fluids.
 A waterproof sheet or fitted waterproof cover under the mattress protector may be useful for children’s beds.

-- Check your bed’s legs every three months and re-tighten if necessary.
+- Every three months you should check your bed’s legs and re-tighten if necessary.